An Introduction to the Music of Parsifal

 - characteristic chords, such as the added sixth chord associated with Parsifal.

-number of commentators on the work have observed that it is entirely made out of
+number of commentators on the work have observed that it is entirely made out of a small

-their common origin in one or more thematic elements heard earlier in the work.
+common origin in one or more thematic elements heard earlier in the work.
 Even the monody that opens the work, which I have referred to elsewhere as the

 Grundthema, is itself a complex which is, at the higher level of structure, composed of three short motives that will later develop their distinct